-two groups of pantropical spotted dolphins (Stenella attenuata), one group of unidentified dolphins, and five sightings of loggerhead turtles (Caretta caretta) (see Figures 2 through 4 and Table 3).
+two groups of pantropical spotted dolphins (Stenella attenuata), one group of unidentified dolphins, and five sightings of loggerhead turtles (Caretta caretta) located outside of the survey area and not included in SPUE calculations (see Figures 2 through 4 and Table 3).
 Cetaceans were sighted in water depths ranging from 1,000 to 2,400 m and loggerhead sea turtles were sighted in water depths ranging from 30 to 40 meters (see Figures 2 through 4 and Table 3).